 - brown sugar: I usually use Demerara brown sugar for this recipe but white sugar can work as a substitute.

 - boiling water: the water here should be very hot.
 Lukewarm or cold water will cause the sugar to clump together and it’ll take longer to make the sauce.

-Browning sauce has a smoky, molasses-like taste.
-When used in small amounts, there are some hints of sweetness, however, if too much browning is used, it can taste bitter.
+Browning sauce has a smoky, molasses-like taste and, when used in small amounts, there are hints of sweetness.
+But, if too much browning is added, the food can develop a bitter taste.

-After another two minutes, all the sugar crystals should fully melt.
+After another 2 minutes, all the sugar crystals should fully melt.
 Look at that caramelized sugar!
 If you scale up this recipe, it’ll take longer to reach this point.